jessierenn/tableau-challenge/README.md

 * The final "format" of your deliverable is up to you.
 It can be an embedded Tableau dashboard, a Tableau Story, a Tableau visualization + PDF -- you name it.
 The bottom line is: This is your story to tell.
 Use the medium you deem most effective.
 (But you should definitely be using Tableau in some way!)

-* Treat this as a serious endeavor!
-This is an opportunity to show future employers that you have what it takes to be a top-notch analyst.
+* This is an opportunity to show future employers that you have what it takes to be a top-notch analyst.

-* Good luck!

-## Copyright

-Coding Boot Camp (C) 2018.
-All Rights Reserved.